wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/power-bi/power-bi-embedded-permissions-content/includes/introduction.md

 When your app's embedding identity is a service principal, a Power BI tenant admin must first:

-- Enable use of service principals
+- Enable use of service principals.

 - Register a security group that contains them.

 The following image shows the **Developer settings** (found in the tenant settings of the admin portal) where a Power BI admin can enable service principals to use Power BI APIs.